Burning Man Supplies

 Helpful though.

-people take no pictures all week.
-Your choice.
+disposable).
+Bring a camera.
 Keep it in a plastic bag or the

 dust will kill your camera dead in a matter of hours.